Hotel Room Mate Pau Barcelona: Modern Boutique Hotel in a Walkable Location

 Who This Hotel Is Best For

+Hotel Roommate Pau is a good fit if you want modern design without a pretentious door policy, a central location you can actually walk from, and a room that feels kind of artsy rather than assembled from a hotel parts catalog.
 If you are looking for a massive luxury resort or a place with a big spa and pool, this is not that hotel.
-But if you want charm, calm, and good taste, it hits the mark.
+But if you want charm, calm, and good taste, it's a great choice.

 Would I Stay Here Again?